caddyserver/website/src/docs/markdown/extending-caddy.md

 }
 ```

 Validate should be a read-only function.
-It is run during the provisioning phase right after the `Provision()` method.
+It is run after the `Provision()` method.

 ### Interface guards